vigji/telegram-babylog/README.md

-# `telegram-babylog`
+# `telegram-babylog` 👶🧾

-As baby logging seems to be mostly handled by over-proced and ads-ridden apps with little access to raw data, this is a simple, minimal solution using Telegram and GoogleDrive.
+As baby logging seems to be mostly handled by over-proced and ads-ridden apps with little access to raw data, this is a simple, minimal solution to track a newborn dayly activities (poops, pees, feeding, sleeping, plush weights) using Telegram and GoogleDrive.
+Everything is very miminal & easy to customize.

 ### Requirements